idabaguspurwa/stock_market_data_pipeline/README.md

 ## Overview

 This project implements a comprehensive stock market data pipeline using Apache Airflow, Apache Spark, MinIO, and Docker.
-The pipeline extracts stock price data from external APIs, processes and transforms the data using Spark, stores it in MinIO object storage, and loads it into a data warehouse for analysis.
+The pipeline extracts NVDA stock price data from Yahoo Finance API, processes and transforms the data using Spark, stores it in MinIO object storage, and loads it into a data warehouse for analysis.

 ## Architecture